ember-codemods/ember-native-class-codemod/howto.md

 ```
 yarn ember install ember-decorators
 ```
+  **Note** Make sure the `@ember-decorators/babel-transforms` version is `^2.1.0` in `package.json`.
+If not, change it to `^2.1.0` and run `yarn install`

 - _Install [ember native class polyfill](https://github.com/pzuraq/ember-native-class-polyfill) only if your application is running on `ember-source` less than v3.6.x_
 ```
 yarn ember install ember-native-class-polyfill
 ```

 ## Setup dyfactor plugin
-Once all the dependencies are installed successfully, the application need to be setup to run the [dyfactor plugin](https://github.com/ssutar/ember-es6-class-codemod-dyfactor), which is used to gather valuable runtime information from the application for use within the codemod
+Once all the dependencies are installed successfully, the application need to be setup to run the [dyfactor plugin](https://github.com/ssutar/ember-es6-class-codemod-dyfactor), which is used to gather valuable runtime information from the application for use within the codemod.
+The codemods are designed with runtime data as input to correctly transform the code.
+See the documentation of [Runtime Config Path](https://github.com/ember-codemods/ember-es6-class-codemod#runtime-config-path) option for more details.

+[Dyfactor](https://github.com/dyfactor/dyfactor) is a plugin runner system, which allows you to collect the runtime information about the code.
+See the [documentation](https://github.com/dyfactor/dyfactor#usage) for more details about dyfactor

 To initialize the dyfactor plugin, run
 ```